October 26, 2020

 An effective solution

-metroSTOR’s bin storage products improve environments through attractive designs, visually enhancing the area and removing a key contributing factor to side waste and fly-tipping.
+metroSTOR’s waste and recycling bin storage products improve environments through attractive designs, visually enhancing the area and removing a key contributing factor to side waste and fly-tipping.
 Our team of specialists can help you to rationalise bin counts and enclose these within metroSTOR bin storage areas, visually transforming your neighbourhoods and creating communal facilities that residents can take pride in.

 The attractive design allows for bins to be stored in accessible locations that previously may have been overlooked, such as next to entrances and in the front of properties.
 This has been proven to actively discourage side waste and fly-tipping.